Skip to content

 What is a myofunctional disorder?

-The functions of the organs and muscles of the human maxillofacial system include sucking, swallowing, chewing, speech, breathing and mimicry.
-A myofunctional disorder manifests in the incorrect position and dysfunction of the musculature of the face and mouth.
+The functions of the organs and muscles of the human maxillofacial system include sucking, swallowing, chewing, speaking, breathing and facial expressions.
+A myofunctional disorder manifests as incorrect position and dysfunction of the musculature of the face and mouth.

-Treatment is carried out in cooperation with other specialists such as an orthodontist, otolaryngologist, sleep doctor, speech therapist, etc.
+Treatment is carried out in cooperation with other specialists such as an orthodontist, otolaryngologist, sleep specialist, speech therapist, etc.

 When to see a myofunctional therapist?

-- Bad habits related to the mouth (long-term sucking on a finger, thumb, lip or cheek, nail biting, teeth grinding, prolonged use of a feeding bottle or pacifier)
+• Bad oral habits related to the mouth (long-term sucking on a finger, thumb, lip or cheek, nail biting, teeth grinding, prolonged use of a feeding bottle or pacifier)

-- Breathing through the mouth/mixed breathing instead of breathing through the nose (open mouth, dry lips, tongue low and forward, short upper lip, dark circles around the eyes, elongated face, difficulty concentrating)
+• Breathing through the mouth/mixed breathing instead of breathing through the nose (open mouth, dry lips, tongue low and forward, short upper lip, dark circles around the eyes, elongated facial shape, difficulty concentrating)

-- Pressing the tongue between the teeth or to the sides, either when swallowing or speaking
+• Pressing the tongue between the teeth or to the sides, when swallowing or speaking

 What are the objectives of myofunctional therapy?